Post

 figure 17 - decrypted configuration

 XWorm communicates with its C2 server through AES GCM encrypted messages over TCP.
-The protcol begins with a number prefix representing the message length.
-This is then terminated by a null-byte, where the encrypted message follows.
-A simple visualization of the packet structure can be found below.
+The protcol begins with an integer prefix defining the message length, followed by a null-byte where the encrypted message follows.
+A simple visualization of the packet structure is shown below.

 1